-LOCATION: The cemetery property is located on Outer State Street, in Bangor, Maine, and extends from the Penobscot River northerly and easterly to the boundary lines of the Town of Veazie, Maine.
+LOCATION: The cemetery property is located on outer State Street, in Bangor, Maine, and extends from the Penobscot River northerly and easterly to the boundary lines of the town of Veazie, Maine.
+The cemetery contains approximately 264 acres.

-MANAGEMENT: The corporation is under the direction of an Executive Committee who are elected by the lot owners and who serve without remuneration.
+MANAGEMENT: The Corporation is under the direction of the Board of Trustees who are elected by the lot owners and who serve without remuneration.

 RULES AND REGULATIONS

-GATE HOURS: The gates will be open during the period May through Mid-September inclusive from 7:30 A.M. to 7:30 P.M.
-From Mid-September through end of October signs at the entrances will be posted with the gate closing hour.
-During this period entrances other than the Lower State Street and Northern Division entrances will be closed at 4:00 P.M., and the Lower State Street and Northern Division entrances will be closed at 7:30 P.M.
-The only entrances open on Saturdays, Sundays, and Holidays will be Lower State Street and Northern Division entrances.
+GATE HOURS: The gates will be open during the period May through mid-September inclusive from 7:30 A.M. to 7:30 P.M.
+From mid-September through end of October signs at the entrances will be posted with the gate closing hour.
+During this period, entrances other than the Lower 3 State Street and Northern Division entrances will be closed at 4:00 P.M. and the Lower State Street and Northern Division entrances will be closed at 7:30 P.M.
+The only entrances open on Saturdays, Sundays and holidays will be Lower State Street and Northern Division entrances.
 From November through March inclusive the Cemetery will be open from 7:30 A.M. to 4:00 P.M.

 TRAFFIC: Speed limit is fifteen miles per hour.
-All vehicles must be operated by a licensed driver, and be properly insured and registered in accordance with State of Maine Motor Vehicle Laws.
+All vehicles must be operated by a licensed driver.
+Motorized vehicles are limited to roadways and are specifically excluded from grassed areas.

-SOLICITING: Solicitation of business in the Cemetery is prohibited.
+SOLICITING: Solicitation of business to the Cemetery is prohibited.

 RESPONSIBILITY FOR LOSS OR DAMAGE: The Cemetery shall take reasonable precaution to protect owners, and the property rights of owners, within the Cemetery, from loss or damage, but it distinctly disclaims all responsibility for loss or damage from causes beyond its reasonable control, and, especially, from damage caused by the elements, an act of God, common enemy, thieves, vandals, strikers, malicious mischief makers, explosion, unavoidable accidents, invasion, insurrections, riots, or order of any military or civil authority, whether the damage be direct or collateral, other than herein provided.